offbynull/learn/Math/input/input.md

 # Factor

-Given any integer number, the `{bm} factor`s of that number are any integers that multiply together to result in that number.
-In other words, ...
+Let's say you have an integer number.
+The `{bm} factor`s of that number are the integers you can multiply together to get that number...

 ```java
 int myNumber = ...;